 This one of the best books I have read lately.

-Lt Theodore "Ted" Fahrenwald, Mustang pilot bailed out of crippled fighter-bomber after taking heavy damage from an exploding ground target east of Caen a few days after Overlord.
-He was ably assisted by locals, including the Maquis until he tried to make his way to British lines on the Orne.
+Lt Theodore "Ted" Fahrenwald was a Mustang pilot who bailed out of his crippled fighter-bomber after taking heavy damage from an exploding ground target east of Caen a few days after Overlord.
+He was ably assisted by French locals, including members of the Maquis until he tried to make his way to British lines on the Orne.
 He was detained by German forces and eventually discovered by them not be a local Frenchman and was sent further inland, to wait on transport to a proper PoW camp.
 He managed to escape and was hidden by a French farmer and his wife until the area was liberated in mid-August by French and US forces.

 Fahrenwald wrote a manuscript of his adventures in 1946, but left it on the shelf.
 After his death, his daughter worked to have the manuscript published without editing, other that to correct some spelling and punctuation.